DimitriPicasso/DimitriPicasso/README.md

 - 🌱 I’m currently learning on TryHackMe.com and A Cloud Guru.
 I'm following differents path on both plaforms
 - 🕸️ I'm also working on my blog at bear-paw.ch

+Doing the Advent of Cyber 2022 on tryhackme.com